Gamify-IT/run-config/README.md

 http_port=80
 https_port=443
 ```
-If you run at `example.com` on 8000 for http and 8443 for https the resulting file looks like this:
+If you run at `example.com` on 8000 for HTTP and 8443 for HTTPS the resulting file looks like this:
 ```
 url=https://example.com:8443
 http_port=8000